noiaa990/CTF-WriteUp/README.md

    - Description
      - What id do I have to set to get a flag around here??
    - Hind
-     - Use intruder tool in burp looking for id that will give a flag
+     - Use intruder tool in burp looking for id that will give a ctf flag.
  - **United States 2.09 - CSRF9**
    - <img src="folderImages/week2_USA.JPG" width="400">
    - Description